crashoverride777/swifty-ads/README.md

 ```
 # When you go Live

-Google Ads are a bit of a hassle when testing and when going live.
-Google Ads are using test ad IDs and this line of code
+Google Ads are a bit of a hassle when testing and when going live because they are using test ad IDs and this line of code
 ```swift
 request.testDevices = [ kGADSimulatorID ];
 ```
-So when your app goes live you will have to do the following
+So before your app goes live you will have to do the following

 - Step 1: If you havent used iAds before make sure your apple account is set up for iAds (https://developer.apple.com/iad/).
 You mainly have to sign an agreement in your developer account.